 Following the General Election in 2007, Damien served as Fine Gael’s deputy spokesperson on Enterprise with special responsibility for Small Business and Labour Affairs from 2007 to 2010.
 From 2010 to 2011 he was party deputy spokesperson on Finance with special responsibility for Banking and Credit.

-In the current Dáil term Damien most recently held the position of Chairman of the Oireachtas Joint Committee for Jobs, Enterprise & Innovation.
+He also held the position of Chairman of the Oireachtas Joint Committee for Jobs, Enterprise & Innovation.
 Previously he was Chairman of the Oireachtas Joint Committee for Jobs, Social Protection & Education.

 Damien has a Diploma in Management Accounting through the Chartered Institute of Management Accountants (CIMA) following his studies at Dublin Institute of Technology & Dublin Business School.
 Damien attended secondary school at St. Ciaran’s Community School, Kells and primary school at Bohermeen N.S.